koopjs/koop-provider-marklogic/README.md

 * Query layer 0 for the first 5 features: `http://<host>/marklogic/GDeltGKG/FeatureServer/0/query?resultRecordCount=5`
 * Query layer 0 for the count of features: `http://<host>/marklogic/GDeltGKG/FeatureServer/0/query?returnCountOnly=true`
 * Query layer 0 for the count of features where the "domain" is "indiatimes.com": `http://<host>/marklogic/GDeltGKG/FeatureServer/0/query?returnCountOnly=true&where=domain='indiatimes.com'`

+<a name="Build-Disconnected-Archive"></a>
+### Build an Archive to Run in Disconnected Mode
+There are times when you may need to install the connector from a machine that is not connected to the internet.
+To support this, the gradle build supports a number of tasks you can use to build an archive that has all the dependencies packaged up that you can install from.

+> Note: You must build the deployer archive from a machine running the same OS as where you will run the install and the connector from.
+I.E. if you will be running the connector from a Linux machine, you will need to

+1) From a machine that has internet connectivity and is the same platform that you will be installing to, run `./gradlew buildMlDeployer`
+1) If successful, the `buildMlDeployer` task will have created the `build/MarkLogic-Esri-Connector.zip` zip file.
+The archive contains all of the dependencies needed to install and run the connector, including the node.js binaries and modules for the platform it was built on.
+The gradle properties in that zip file are set so installs from the archive will run in "disconnected" mode.
+1) Copy `MarkLogic-Esri-Connector.zip` to the machine you want to install on (presumably one that does not have internet connectivity)
+1) `unzip MarkLogic-Esri-Connector.zip`
+1) `cd MarkLogic-Esri-Connector`
+1) Follow the instructions to either [install to an existing database](#Install-to-Existing) or [install with the example](#Install-with-Example)

 <a name="Running-the-Connector"></a>
 ## Running the Connector